zostera/django-marina/CONTRIBUTING.md

 make test
 ```

-To run the tests on all Python/Django combinations:
+To run the tests on all supported Python/Django combinations:

 ```console
 make tests